Alexandra Dreyfus

-Alexandra "Ra" or "Lexie" Dreyfus (born April 7, 1986) is an American actress, director, and writer.
-She is best known for her work directing music videos and commercials, photographing celebrities, and portraying Sarah Genatiempo in the Internet series lonelygirl15 and its spinoff LG15: The Resistance.
+Alexandra Dreyfus (born April 7, 1986) is an American actress, director, and writer.
+She is best known for directing music videos and commercials, photographing celebrities, and portraying Sarah Genatiempo in the Internet series lonelygirl15 and its spinoff LG15: The Resistance.

 Career

-Dreyfus was born in Los Angeles.
+Dreyfus was born in Los Angeles, California.
 As a young adult, she appeared in soap operas, commercials and on Barbie boxes, as the face of Mattel.
 As an adult, she moved to Germany, where she trained under a Vogue photographer.

 She moved back to LA, and worked in production for Bully Pictures and Bullrun car rallies.
 Alexandra then went on to star in a YouTube web series, Lonelygirl15.

-Thus began a successful acting career.
-She moved to London, to be on a show for ITV 4.
-While abroad, she also wrote an opinion column for the British magazine Dapper.
+She moved to London to be on a show for ITV 4.
+While abroad, she wrote an opinion column for the British magazine Dapper.

 She then went on to become head-writer in Los Angeles for Digital Playground, earning a Best Picture AVN nomination for her script, Assassins.

 For a time, Alexandra worked for Paris Hilton, after which she moved to New York City and developed a name for herself as a fine art photographer, Ra Dreyfus.

 Alexandra is currently working on various projects, including her first animated comedy 'Jesse'.